 Validity is one of the most important attributes of assessment quality.
 The NBOME collects and documents appropriate evidence for its assessments to support the intended inferences and actions based on the reported assessment results.
 Logical and/or empirical evidence is provided to show that each assessment is capable of meeting its intended purposes(s).
 Validity is a unified concept but many different types of evidence may contribute to the demonstration of an assessment's validity.
 Validity is not based solely on any single study or type of evidence.
-Though all types of evidence may contribute to the validation of an assessment.
-The level of evidence required may vary with the potential consequences of the assessment.
-The level of evidence required may vary with the potential consequences of the MBOME, its clients and the people who use the scores or other assessment results.
+Though all types of evidence may contribute to the validation of an assessment, the type of evidence on which most reliance is placed varies with the purpose of the assessment.
+The level of evidence required may vary with the potential consequences of the decisions made on the basis of the assessment's results.
+Responsibility for validity is shared by the NBOME, its clients and the people who use the scores or other assessment results.
 NBOME provides evidence of validity at least to the extent required by the following standards.
-Users are responsible for evaluating the validity of scores or other assessment results used for the purposes other than those specifically stated by the NBOME.
+Test users are responsible for evaluating the validity of scores or other assessment results used for the purposes other than those specifically stated by the NBOME.

-5.1 Clearly describe the following and make appropriate information available to the public:

-- The purpose(s) of each assessment. - The construct (knowledge, skills or other characteristics) measured.
+- 5.1 Clearly describe the following and make appropriate information available to the public: - The purpose(s) of each assessment.

-- The intended test-taking population(s). - The intended interpretation(s) of scores or other assessment results. - 5.2 Provide a rationale for the types and amounts of evidence collected to support the validity of the inferences to be made on the basis of the assessment. - Provide a validity plan indicating the types of evidence collected for new assessments and assessment formats. - Provide appropriate evidence of validity in support of each intended interpretation. - 5.3 Obtain and document the logical and/or empirical evidence that the assessment meets its intended purpose(s) and supports the intended interpretation(s) of assessment results for the intended population(s). - 5.4 If the use of an assessment results in unintended consequences for a group that is studied, review the validity evidence to determine whether or not consequences arise from bias. - If consequences arise from bias, revise the assessment to reduce, to the extent possible, the bias. - 5.5 Provide evidence of validity based on test content including a thorough and explicit definition of the current content domain of interest. - 5.6 When test content is a primary source of validity evidence supporting the interpretation of a test used in credentialing decisions, demonstrate a close link between test content and the associated professional and/or occupational requirements.
+- The construct (knowledge, skills or other characteristics) measured. - The intended test-taking population(s). - The intended interpretation(s) of scores or other assessment results. - 5.2 Provide a rationale for the types and amounts of evidence collected to support the validity of the inferences to be made on the basis of the assessment. - Provide a validity plan indicating the types of evidence collected for new assessments and assessment formats. - Provide appropriate evidence of validity in support of each intended interpretation. - 5.3 Obtain and document the logical and/or empirical evidence that the assessment meets its intended purpose(s) and supports the intended interpretation(s) of assessment results for the intended population(s). - 5.4 If the use of an assessment results in unintended consequences for a group that is studied, review the validity evidence to determine whether or not consequences arise from construct irrelevant-variance. - 5.5 Provide evidence of validity based on test content including a thorough and explicit definition of the current content domain of interest. - 5.6 When test content is a primary source of validity evidence supporting the interpretation of a test used in credentialing decisions, demonstrate a close link between test content and the associated professional and/or occupational requirements.